 Your personality shapes your behavior and influences those around you.
 Your environment plays an integral role in your social conditioning.
 Therefore, to grow your personality you first need to understand what affects you.

 Notice the feedback loop

-Become aware of the feedback loop and notice how it reflects back to you your dominant personality traits or areas you need to grow.
+Become aware of the feedback loop and notice how it reflects back to you your dominant personality traits or the areas you need to grow.
 For example, consider how people’s needs impact your relationships.